ahmedammar619/AID-OS/README.md

 ### 5. Visualization and Reporting
 - Interactive map visualization with Folium
+  - Pickup locations are shown with a marker displaying both available items and the total number of boxes needed (demand) at each site.
+  - Volunteer, pickup, and recipient routes are visualized, showing the full delivery path.
 - Detailed popup information including:
   - Volunteer capacity and utilization
   - Assigned recipients and box counts
+  - Pickup location demand (boxes needed at each pickup)
   - Estimated travel time and distance
 - Load distribution charts
 - Comprehensive assignment reports